Amal-Jo/Bluetooth/README.md

 # Bluetooth
-its a bluetooth application which is done android studio using java. user can pair with new bluetooth devices, able to see the paired devices etc.
+its a bluetooth application which is done on android studio using java. user can pair with new bluetooth devices, able to see the paired devices etc.